yaronday/nano_dev_utils/README.md

 * **`__init__(self, precision=4, verbose=False)`**: Initializes a `Timer` instance.
-    * `precision` (int, optional): The number of decimal places to record and
-    * display time durations.
+    * `precision` (int, optional): The number of decimal places to record and display time durations.
 Defaults to 4.
-    * `verbose` (bool, optional): If `True`, the function's arguments and keyword
-    * arguments will be included in the printed timing output.
+    * `verbose` (bool, optional): If `True`, the function's arguments (args) and keyword arguments (kwargs) will be included in the printed timing output.
 Defaults to `False`.

 * **`timeit(self, func)`**: A decorator that measures the execution time of the decorated function.
     * When the decorated function is called, this decorator records the start and end times,
-    * calculates the total execution time, prints the function name and execution time
+    * calculates the total execution time, prints the function name and execution time.
     * (optionally including arguments if `verbose` is `True`), and returns the result of the original function.

 #### Example Usage: